Tyler-Barnes/when/readme.txt

-The idea behind this macro was to help the code read more logically when polling for a register update or pin state to change in embedded programming.
+The idea behind this macro was to help the code read more logically when the code halts to poll the state of a register or pin state in embedded programming.

 I very often found myself making a while loop and checking for the opposite condition that I really cared about in order to poll for a certain condition to be true.